manojp6268/Phishing-Classifier/README.md

 Predicted output will be displayed in the window.

 Try and make out other changes.
 It is highly encouraged.
+Suggestions are welcomed.
 Happy Learning :)